GatorEducator/GatorMiner/docs/y_howItWorks.md

 Counter from the collections class and the dict subclass counts hashable objects.
 The total counts are stored in a dictionary as the values in the objects are stored as the keys.

 TfidfVectorizer from the sklearn.feature_extraction.text class is used to convert raw documents to a matrix of TF-IDF features.
 TF-IDF evaluates how relevant a word is in a document in relation to a variety of documents.
-This is calculated by multipliying the number of times a word appears in a document with the inverse document frequency.
+This is calculated by multiplying the number of times a word appears in a document with the inverse document frequency.

 CountVectorizer from the sklearn.feature_extraction.text class is used to create a vector of term counts from the words in the documents.
 The differences between TfidfVectorizer and CountVectorizer is TfidfVectorizer returns a float while the CountVectorizer returns integers.